-Router Hardware Unit: A RouteAbout or DECswitch hardware unit is required, as described in Table 1.
+Router Hardware Unit: A RouteAbout hardware unit is required, as described in Table 1.

 DEChub: DEChub variants of the RouteAbout Access EW and RouteAbout Access EI require a DEChub 90 or a DEChub 900.
-For use in a DEChub, the RouteAbout Access TW requires a DEChub 900.
-A DEChub 90 can be used for power only.
 Standalone and MultiStack variants of the RouteAbout Access products do not require additional hardware, as they are supplied with a power supply and power cord.
-The RouteAbout Access TW is not available as a MultiStack variant because it has a Token Ring LAN interface rather than Ethernet.

-The RouteAbout Central and DECswitch products require either a DEChub 900 for hub configuration or a DEChub ONE for standalone use.
+The RouteAbout Central products require either a DEChub 900 for hub configuration or a DEChub ONE for standalone use.